-The PE3341 consists of a dual modulus prescaler, three programmable counters, a phase detector with charge pump and control logic with EEPROM memory (see Figure 1).
+The PE3342 consists of a dual modulus prescaler, three programmable counters, a phase detector and control logic with EEPROM memory (see Figure 1).

 The dual modulus prescaler divides the VCO frequency by either 10 or 11, depending on the state of the internal modulus select logic.
 The R and M counters divide the reference and prescaler outputs by integer values stored in one of three selectable registers.
 The modulus select logic uses the 4-bit A counter.